 Every pregnant woman wants a healthy baby.
-While there are several factors that influence pregnancy, some of them can cause serious complications, one of them being the cervical length.
-This article will help you understand everything you need to know about the cervical length and how it can affect your pregnancy.
+The cervical length is one of the factors that can cause complications to the pregnancy.
+This article will tell you everything about the cervical length and how it can affect your pregnancy.

-The cervix is a canal around two to three centimetres in the lower section of the uterus.
-It connects the uterus to the vagina.
-Cervical length is simply the length of the canal inclusive of the cervical opening.
-Cervical length changes over time, with menopausal women sporting a cervix less than a centimetre in length.
-However, in pregnant women, the cervical length needs to be within a particular range for a successful pregnancy.
+The cervix is a three-centimetre long canal that connects the uterus to the vagina.
+The cervical length is simply the length of the canal, including the cervical opening.
+In pregnant women, the cervix needs to be of a specific length for the growth of a healthy baby.

-The cervix is inflexible until you get pregnant.
-Then it slowly becomes softer, shorter, loses muscle tone, and dilates.
+The cervix is almost inflexible until you get pregnant.
+Once you conceive, it becomes softer, shorter, loses muscle tone, and dilates.
 This is known as cervical effacement, which allows the foetus to fit inside the cervical canal while being born.
-However, if your cervical length is too short, there is a high chance you might spontaneously undergo preterm uterine contractions.
-This could lead to preterm labour, and all the complications involved with premature birth.
+However, if your cervix is too short, you may be at risk of preterm labour and all the complications that come along with premature birth.

-No, short cervix and cervical insufficiency are completely different things.
+No, a short cervix and cervical insufficiency are totally different things.
 A short cervix merely refers to the length of the cervical canal.
-Cervical insufficiency, on the other hand, refers to premature cervical effacement and dilation that happen with the muscles of the uterus and cervix are unable to remain firm and strong.
-However, cervical insufficiency can lead to a short cervix.
+Cervical insufficiency, on the other hand, refers to the premature cervical effacement and dilation that happen when the muscles are unable to remain firm and strong.
+Cervical insufficiency can lead to a short cervix.

 Factors That Influence the Cervical Length

-There are several factors that could impact the required cervical length for normal delivery.
+Several factors influence the cervical length.
 Some of them are:

-- Pregnancy Complications: Infections and bleeding during your pregnancy have a tendency to cause cervical irritation, thereby affecting its length.
+Infections and bleeding during pregnancy have a tendency to cause cervical irritation, thereby affecting its length.

-Here are a few recommendations your doctor might make if your cervix is too short.
+Here are a few things you should do if your cervix is too short: